Footprints from Carnivorous Dinosaur Unearthed in Australia

 A team of Australian palaeontologists have published a paper on three separate dinosaur tracks that prove the existence of large carnivores in the Cretaceous polar forests.
 The team led by Anthony J Martin (senior lecturer in Environmental Studies at Emory University, Victoria), are presenting their findings at the Society of Vertebrate Palaeontology meeting in Austin, Texas.

 These three-toed prints are the first tracks belonging to theropods to have been discovered in Australia.
-The trackways were made by unknown large carnivores as they made their way across a muddy floodplain approximately 115 million years ago (Aptian faunal stage – mid Cretaceous).
-The team of scientists composed of researchers from both Emory University and Monash University, accompanied by palaeontologists from the nearby Museum of Victoria found the trackways near the coastal town of Inverloch, an area that has provided a number of Dinosaur finds.
+The trackways were made by unknown large carnivores as they made their way across a muddy floodplain approximately 115 million years ago (Aptian faunal stage – Early Cretaceous).
+The team of scientists composed of researchers from both Emory University and Monash University, accompanied by palaeontologists from the nearby Museum of Victoria found the trackways near the coastal town of Inverloch, an area that has provided a number of dinosaur finds.
 The first two tracks were found by Anthony Martin in February 2006, with a third trackway identified by a postgraduate student on another visit to the site 12 months later.
 As yet the scientists have been unable to determine whether these meat-eaters were travelling together in what would have been some sort of pack.
 They are confident of finding more trackways in the area to help them shed more light on the type of animals that might have made them.

 The tracks are especially significant for showing that large dinosaurs were living in a polar environment during the Cretaceous Period, when Australia was still joined to Antarctica and the area was subjected to freezing conditions and total darkness for part of the year.

 Whether these large carnivores were permanent residents of the polar forest region is unknown.
-Perhaps they followed migrating herds of Muttaburrasaurus (an Iguanodontid) that moved into the area to take advantage of the 24-hours of daylight in the short summer.
+Perhaps they followed migrating herds of Muttaburrasaurus (an iguanodontid) that moved into the area to take advantage of the 24-hours of daylight in the short summer.

 One of the Meat-Eater’s Footprints